splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 You will see a screen similar like the one below that will give you an overview of the current usage, the average usage and your entitlement per category : Hosts, Containers, Custom Metrics and High Resolution Metrics.

-For more information about about these categories please refer to [Billing and Usage information](https://docs.signalfx.com/en/latest/admin-guide/usage.html#viewing-billing-and-usage-information)
+For more information about about these categories please refer to [Billing and Usage information](https://docs.signalfx.com/en/latest/admin-guide/usage.html#viewing-billing-and-usage-information){: target=_blank}.

 ![Billing and Usage](../images/servicebureau/M5-l1-5.png)